In traditional weight loss programs, you are usually told to count your calories. Calories in < calories out = weight loss, right?

 Take a few bites.
 Wait at least 5 minutes.
 Re-assess how you’re feeling.

 Do this and let me know in the comment section or email how the “experiment” goes for you.
-Also try the experiment with a food you’ve never had before!
+You can try the experiment with a food you’ve never had before too.

 I’ll tell you my personal experience doing this.
 Years ago when I was struggling with candida issues, in order to get healthy, I had to radically change my diet habits.
 I became used to not eating wheat products like pasta, cereal, and bread.
 I ate lots of vegetables, nuts, and protein.
-I felt great!
+And I felt great after about a month of doing that.

 My experiment happened when I was tempted by a little mac-n-cheese.
 It tasted great.
 Afterward, I felt itchy.
-I also felt like my abdomen was swollen and I felt emotionally uncomfortable.
+I also felt like my abdomen was swollen and I felt emotionally uncomfortable – like anxiety.
 Then I remembered: that was how I used to feel all the time!
-Yuck!

 After that, eating well for me was a “no-brainer.”
 No way was I going to go back to the way I felt before.
 Try this little experiment and let me know in the comment section what happens: